j9t/little-books/manuscript/html-css-coding-guidelines.md

 {width: 66%}
 ![A flowchart for choosing an approach to coding guidelines.](resources/images/guideline-decision-making.png)

-What we can see is that for a team of one, we don't strictly need coding guidelines.
+What we can see is that for a team of one, we don’t strictly need coding guidelines.
 It is recommended, however, to look into using coding guidelines even in this case—perhaps making use of public ones, such as the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html) with the exception of two-space indentation (even after leaving Google, I still follow these guidelines for my personal projects).

 Whenever two or more people work together, however, coding guidelines become useful, and really important.
 And there the question is one of goals, and existing quality, to say whether we need a descriptive or prescriptive approach, considered for each guideline.